rust-lang/rust/src/doc/rustc-dev-guide/src/mir/debugging.md

 # MIR Debugging

 The `-Zdump-mir` flag can be used to dump a text representation of the MIR.
+The following optional flags, used in combination with `-Zdump-mir`, enable additional output formats, including:

-The `-Zdump-mir-graphviz` flag can be used to dump a `.dot` file that represents MIR as a control-flow graph.
+* `-Zdump-mir-graphviz` - dumps a `.dot` file that represents MIR as a control-flow graph
+* `-Zdump-mir-spanview` - dumps an `.html` file that highlights the source spans associated with MIR elements (including mouse-over actions to reveal elements obscured by overlaps, and tooltips to view the MIR statements).
+This flag takes an optional value: `statement` (the default), `terminator`, or `block`, to generate span highlights with different levels of granulatity.

 `-Zdump-mir=F` is a handy compiler options that will let you view the MIR for each function at each stage of compilation. `-Zdump-mir` takes a **filter** `F`